Skip to main content

 Pros

-• Cleans both records sides at the same time thereby saving you time.
+- It cleans both records sides at the same time, thereby saving you time.

-• This has been around for many years and still going strong, so it has established a great reputation.
+- This has been around for many years and is still going strong, so it has established a great reputation.

-• Has a lid to cover when not using which also keeps the dust out.
+- It has a lid to cover it when not in use, which also keeps the dust out.

 Cons

-• Can be time-consuming but at least you are doing both sides at once.
+- It can be time-consuming, but at least you are doing both sides at once.

-• After using the Spin-Clean for a couple of years I have noticed inside the basin that dirt has collected around the bottom.
+- After using the Spin-Clean for a couple of years, I noticed that dirt had collected around the bottom of the basin.
 This is around the ridges and can be hard to clean out.

 Tips On Using The Spin-Clean

 Some people believe and practice using two separate devices for cleaning your records.
-Either use the Spin-Clean first to remove the majority of the dirt, then after that use another device like an ultrasonic cleaner for the final cleaning process.
+Use the Spin-Clean first to remove the majority of the dirt, then use another device like an ultrasonic cleaner for the final cleaning process.
 Or as a rinser after using an ultrasonic cleaner with just plain distilled water.

 I find If you have a bunch of records to clean it is easiest and most cost-effective.
 As compared to just cleaning just a couple or a few.
-But the cleaning solution and water can be kept in the basin for a week with the cover attached (no longer).
-If you do this the cleaning brushes must be removed and cleaned and dry.
+However, the cleaning solution and water can be kept in the basin for a week with the cover attached (no longer).
+If you do this, the cleaning brushes must be removed, cleaned, and dried.

 If you can divide your records into different piles, new and cleaner records & dirty old records.
 I would wash newer and cleaner records in a batch.
 Then wash your dirty old records together.
 The thought behind this is to avoid contaminating the newer or cleaner records with the downright dirty ones.

-It is also more sensible to wash your cleaner records first, then finish with your dirtiest records last.
-This way you do not wash your cleaner records after the dirtier records have been washed.
-Thus making your cleaner records subjected to dirtier water.
+It is also more sensible to wash your cleaner records first and then finish with your dirtiest records last.
+This way, you do not wash your cleaner records after the dirtier ones have been washed.
+Thus subjecting your cleaner records to dirtier water.
 Does that make sense?
 I hope so.

 Consider changing the water if you see it is filthy.